hihuz/icomoon-boilerplate/README.md

 #icomoon-boilerplate

-repo with commonly used icomoon sets made of a subset of fontawesome/icomoon standard icons. weather icons courtesy of : https://github.com/erikflowers/weather-icons.
+Repo with commonly used icomoon sets made of a subset of fontawesome/icomoon standard icons.
+Weather icons courtesy of : https://github.com/erikflowers/weather-icons.